NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Weaknesses:**

-* Slightly lower precision (78%) for patients without heart disease (Class 0) show the potential overprediction of heart disease patient, which may lead to unnecessary secondary tests.
+* Slightly Lower Recall for Heart Disease (84%): Compared to precision, the model sometimes misses heart disease cases.

 **Medical Applications**
 * **Screening Programs:** The model is ideal for initial heart disease check especially in high-risk populations.
 Its high recall for detecting heart disease make sure that most cases are classify.
 * **Preventive Interventions:** By accurately predicting at-risk individuals, medical providers can get resources for preventive measures like lifestyle recommend or early medical steps.